chandlereyre/bottegaCapstoneClient/README.md

 # Bottega Capstone Front End

-Front end for my Capstone project for the Bottega FullStack Development Certificate
+Front end for my Capstone project for the Bottega FullStack Development Certificate.

-Chat App
+ClumpUs is a live chat app that allows users to chat with an individual or a group.
+Users can create an account, send messages in real time, and upload a profile picture and bio to be viewed by other users.

-Built with React (Vite starter)
+Built with React, using Vite as the starter template.